 Taxonomy and Botany of Foxglove Plants

 Further complicating any positive life-cycle identification for the novice is the fact that foxglove plants often reseed themselves.
-As a result, what appears to be the same plant coming up again from last year may actually be a seedling from it.
+As a result, what appears to be the same plant coming up again from last year may actually be a seedling from the original plant.

-Foxglove plants are tall, slender biennials at 2-5 feet in height and just 1-2 feet wide.
-Many tubular, often freckled flowers bloom on a spike.
+Foxglove are tall, slender plants that grow 2 to 5 feet tall and just 1 to 2 feet wide.
+Their blooms include multiple tubular, often freckled, flowers that form on a spike.
 They are usually nodding flowers that range in color from purple to white.
 The white ones can be used in moon gardens.
 Bloom time is in the early summer months (late spring in warm zones).
-Remember that, if your plant is a biennial, it will not produce flowers in its first year (there is nothing wrong with your plant; it is simply not its nature to bloom in that first year).
+Most foxglove, being biennial, do not produce flowers in their first year.

 Because of their height, foxglove plants are good for the back row of a flower border.
 These tall specimens are also considered classic plants for cottage gardens.
 They are among the flowers that attract hummingbirds.

-They can get crown rot, so provide them with good drainage.
+Foxglove are susceptible to crown rot, so provide them with good drainage.
 Powdery mildew disease and leaf spot are other problems that can affect foxglove plants.
-Try to have good air circulation by giving them sufficient spacing.
-Foxgloves come in different sizes, and you will want to tailor your spacing accordingly.
-But, on average, it is a good idea to space them about 2 feet apart.
-You will want to stake the taller types to prevent them from flopping over in a wind storm.
+Try to provide good air circulation by giving them sufficient spacing.
+Foxgloves come in different sizes and should be spaced accordingly, but as a general rule, it is good to space them about 2 feet apart.
+Stake the taller types to prevent them from flopping over in a wind storm.
 Do not deadhead these biennials if you want them to reseed for you.

-Further explaining the connection, UACE notes that the flowers naturally grew on the wooded hillsides where the animals made their dens.
+Further explaining the connection, UACE notes that the flowers naturally grew on the wooded hillsides where foxes made their dens.
 This flower has inspired other cute common names over the centuries, including "witches' gloves" and "fairy caps."

-The scientific genus name also refers to the fact that foxglove flowers are just about the right size for you to slip your fingers into them, as the Latin, Digitalis literally translates as "measuring a finger's breadth."
+The scientific genus name Digitalis refers to the fact that foxglove flowers are just about the right size for slipping your fingers into, as the Latin translation of digitalis is "measuring a finger's breadth."
 It is easy to remember this name origin, since we sometimes refer to our fingers as "digits."